Search

 • Get him some brain-stimulating toys.
 Your German Shepherd is a smart cookie, so he needs some toys to keep his brain occupied.
 Types of great brain-stimulating toys are interactive or puzzle toys.

 • Use scents.
 Did you know that you can use scents such as vanilla and lavender to calm your dog?
-Now your candles and essential oils can find a name for themselves outside of the bathroom!
+Now, your candles and essential oils can find a name for themselves outside the bathroom!

 “Damn!
 The squirrel got away…….again!”

-• Give him a safe space to live in such as his own area of the yard.
+• Give him a safe space, such as his own yard area.
 Your dog should not be able to leave this area without a leash.

 • Obedience training.
 Obedience training is the best way to go.
 Here, he will be taught calming techniques and how to behave around other dogs and animals.